Knotx/knotx-fragments/action/README.md

   ```

 ## How does it work?
-[Action](#action) is ready to use [fragment operation](https://github.com/Knotx/knotx-fragments/tree/master/api#fragment-operation)
+[Action](#action) is a ready to use [fragment operation](https://github.com/Knotx/knotx-fragments/tree/master/api#fragment-operation)
 created by an [action factory](https://github.com/Knotx/knotx-fragments/tree/master/action/api#action-factory).
 Action may be parametrized with JSON (`config`).
-You can use actions' factories to create actions, however, we recommend using the [action provider](https://github.com/Knotx/knotx-fragments/tree/master/action/core#action-provider)
+You can use action factories to create actions, however, we recommend using the [action provider](https://github.com/Knotx/knotx-fragments/tree/master/action/core#action-provider)
 that would hide the complexity of initialization (maintaining stateful actions, combining actions
 with their behaviours).

 ### Action
 [Action](https://github.com/Knotx/knotx-fragments/tree/master/action/api#action) can invoke an API
-and save the response body in a fragment payload or simply modify a fragment's body.
+and save the response body in a fragment's payload or simply modify its body.

 Action may be decorated with [behaviours](#behaviour).
 Actions deployed on the [Vert.x Event Bus](https://vertx.io/docs/vertx-core/java/#event_bus)
 are called [Knots](https://github.com/Knotx/knotx-fragments/tree/master/action/api#knot).